Deep thermalization under charge-conserving quantum dynamics: Replica calculation of moments of the projected ensemble

 Our ansatz is that general dynamics starting from a state with charge distribution $p(Q)$ should converge to a projected ensemble whose moments are given by

-This is the average moment operator across all states $\ket{\Psi}$ with the given charge distribution, where the state in each charge sector is taken to be Haar-random; the content of our conjecture is that this should be the moment operator not just on average, but for {\it almost all individual instances} of $\ket{\Psi}$ with the given charge distribution, in a suitable thermodynamic limit.
+This is the average moment operator across all states $\ket{\Psi}$ with the given charge distribution, where the state in each charge sector is taken to be Haar-random; the content of our conjecture is that this should be the moment operator not just on average, but for {\it almost all individual instances} of $\ket{\Psi} \in \mathcal{F}$, in a suitable thermodynamic limit.